cloudfoundry/exemplar-release/README.md

 cluster_name: <%= p("cluster_name").to_json %> # <- Please observe that you must not quote the value here
 ```

-For complex logic in YAML templates, you can adopt [the full-Ruby option](complex-bosh-property-templating), where you
+For complex logic in YAML templates, you can adopt [the full-Ruby option][complex-bosh-property-templating], where you
 first build a Ruby Hash for your YAML configuration, and then `YAML.dump()` it, which properly performs the expected
 encoding.